 Water quality and fertilizer also impact media pH.
 The pH of irrigation water can vary widely.
 Highly alkaline water leads to a pH increase.
 Fertilizer ingredients also impact pH.
 High nitrate and calcium fertilizers are more alkaline and tend to increase pH over time.
 High ammonium fertilizers are more acidic and will immediately cause a decrease in pH, followed by additional pH lowering over time.

-Test for Low pH
+Testing for Low pH

 So how can one determine if the pH is too low?
-The grower can run tests over time on unused mix to determine if the pH rises after initial wetting.
-Generally growing media that has been wetted down with irrigation water will show a pH increase of 0.3 to 0.5 or more after 24 to 48 hours.
+The grower can run tests over time on the unused mix to determine if the pH rises after initial wetting.
+Generally, growing media that has been wetted down with irrigation water will show a pH increase of 0.3 to 0.5 or more after 24 to 48 hours.
 If testing shows this expected pH increase, the media should eventually get to the desired range.
 Media pH can continue to rise slowly over the next 7 to 14 days, but generally if we see the expected increase after 24 – 48 hours it is safe to assume that media pH will be adequate for crop production.
 If out-of-the-bag growing media pH is in the 5.4-6.0 range, it should be adequate without further testing.

 Sampling Methods for Testing